Andon Bedros IX Hassoun

-Andon Bedros IX Hassoun (15 June 1809 – 28 February 1884) was an Ottoman prelate of the Armenian Catholic Church, who led the Armenian rite Catholic Church as Patriarch of Cilicia from 1866 to 1881; he was at the center of a schism that lasted from 1870 to 1879.
-He was previously archbishop of Constantinople of the Armenians for twenty years.
+Andon Bedros IX Hassoun (15 June 1809 – 28 February 1884) was an Ottoman prelate of the Armenian Catholic Church, the Armenian rite Catholic Church, who was the Patriarch of Cilicia from 1866 to 1881; he was at the center of a schism that lasted from 1870 to 1879.
+He was previously archbishop of Constantinople of the Armenian Catholics for twenty years.

-In 1880, he became the first cardinal of Armenian descent; he was the first prelate of an Oriental rite created cardinal since Cardinal Bessarion in 1439.
+In 1880, he became the first cardinal of Armenian descent; he was the first prelate from the Eastern Catholic Churches raised to the College of Cardinals since Cardinal Bessarion in 1439.

 Note: His name is variously rendered as Hasoun, or Hasounean, or Hassun; Antoine-Pierre IX Hassoun, Antonio Pietro IX Hassun, Anton Petros IX Hassounian, Anthony Peter Hossoun, or Antonium Hassun.

 Biography

 Andon Bedros Hassoun was born in Constantinople in the Ottoman Empire on 15 June 1809.
 He studied in Constantinople and beginning in 1822 in Rome at the Seminary of S. Pietro in Vaticano and the Pontifical Urban College for the Propagation of the Faith, where he earned a doctorate in theology in 1832.
 He was ordained a priest on 8 September 1832.

 He was given responsibility for the Armenian Catholic parish in Smyrna.
 Later, he was moved to Constantinople where he fulfilled parish assignments.
 He became chancellor and vicar general of the Armenian Catholic see there, Constantinople of the Armenians.

 He was appointed titular archbishop of Anazarbus and coadjutor archbishop of Constantinople of the Armenians on 7 June 1842.
 The election was made according to a decree of the Congregation for the Propagation of the Faith dated 9 May 1842, which was approved by Pope Gregory XVI on 23 May 1842.
 He received his episcopal consecration on 19 June 1842 from Cardinal Giacomo Filippo Fransoni.
 He immediately set about planning for an order of religious women, eventually founded as the Armenian Sisters of the Immaculate Conception in 1847.

 He became archbishop of Constantinople of the Armenians upon the death of Archbishop Paolo Marusci (Maruschian) on 2 August 1846.
 Over the next twenty years he transformed his see.
 He founded a seminary in Constantinople and constructed several churches and schools.
 He developed better relations with the civil authorities.
-In 1850 he created six new bishoprics within in his province as well as an Armenian bishopric in Persia.
+In 1850 he created six new bishoprics in his province as well as an Armenian bishopric in Persia.
 Rather than insist on maintaining the purity of Armenian Church practice, he allowed the introduction of Latin-rite practices.

 On 14 September 1866, a synod held at the Armenian Catholic monastery at Bzoummar near Beirut elected him to lead the Armenian rite patriarchate of Cilicia of the Armenians based in Lebanon.
 He chose for his patriarchal name Andon Bedros IX.
 On 12 July 1867, Pope Pius confirmed his appointment and issued the papal bull known as Reversurus that united the see of Constantinople of the Armenians and the patriarchate of Cilicia to create the Patriarchate of Constantinople.
 The bull also amended the rules for the election of bishops to remove any role for the clergy and laity.